 Feel free to send your proposal via email 24/7.
 We shall reply based on the nature of your offer, taking into consideration all aspects of safety and confidentiality.
 However, only customers who meet all the criteria of the regulations will be contacted.

 The Institute Council keeps the right to quit negotiation with any client on any level of consideration at any time.
-Only projects with agreed and signed proposals will be completed unless the other party fails to fulfill responsibilities.
+Only projects with agreed and signed proposals will be completed unless the other party fails to fulfil responsibilities.
 The moment a single regulation appears neglected, the work stops and the project is either terminated or postponed until a new proposal is agreed on.

 BRAMS Institute provides a wide range of services to its private and business customers.
 Concentrating on an individual approach for each project, personalised quality service is offered.
 There is a general list of services on the Contributions page that the Institute offers to its customers along with a brief description.
 Due to contrasting goals, the Institute board might put down any proposal or agree to do work unlisted currently.